Maloepf/tp/data-engineering/tp-docker-kafka/README.md

 4. Keep reading events from a topic from one terminal : https://kafka.apache.org/documentation/#quickstart_consume
 * try the default config
 * what does the `--from-beginning` config do ?
 What happens when you do not use `--from-beginning` and instead the config `--group` such as --group?

+it shows all the events that where recorded from the beggining. if not use, it will only print the events that are recoded during the use of the consumer.
 * Keep reading the message in your terminal and using Conduktor, can you notice something in the **Consumers tab** ?
 * Now, in your terminal stop your consumer, notice the **lag** inside the **Consumer tab** on Conduktor, it should be **0**
 * With a producer, send message to the same topic, and look at the value of **lag**, what's happening ?